 – A “Debt Payoff Team” will be formed to investigate ways to see the debt eliminated, doing our part, while asking the Lord to do this before what would be “humanly possible.”

 Pastor Bill moved to Tennessee 25 years ago, but grew up a Georgia boy.
 He came to know Christ during his sophomore year at Georgia Tech in Atlanta.
 His wife Becky is the love of his life.
-Together, they have three kids – Katie, Kara, and Matthew.
+They have two kids – Katie (married to Jim, and they have Maggie) and Kara (married to Adam, and they have Emmy).
 Pastor Bill enjoys time spent with his family, watching sports, doing home projects, and fitting in golf and hunting when he can.
 The Gowders began their fruitful ministry at First Baptist Church in February 2012 and appreciate the loving support of the sweet church family.